NUMERACY IN THE 21ST CENTURY

 The professional development modules are part of the body of knowledge and skills for teachers, coaches, and volunteers working with adults to improve their numerate behaviour.

-In the Erasmus+ – project CENF we conducted a scoping literature study to give insight in the latest development in research on adult numeracy education.
+A scoping literature study was conducted in the period 2019-2021 to give insight in the latest development in research on adult numeracy education.

 On average, school leavers between the age of 16 and 24, perform at a lower level than people between the ages of 25 and 44 (OECD, 2016).
 The lack of numeracy skills among these people increases the risk of unemployment and may influence family life and social inclusion.
 In particular, low-skilled workers are at risk in the labour market, particularly when faced with adaptations in the labour market.
 The Council of the European Union emphasises that adult learning is a means for upskilling or reskilling those affected by unemployment, restructuring and career transition, while simultaneously it makes an important contribution towards social inclusion, active citizenship and personal development.
 The European Council recommends the enhancement of basic skills including literacy, numeracy, problem solving and digital skills as part of the Europe 2020 Strategy.
 In the frame of lifelong learning, therefore, adult numeracy education has an important role in the development of good programs for basic skills for the future.